pmatos/racket-news/README.md

 31. Bithoven - Gödel Encoding of Chamber Music and Functional 8-Bit Audio Synthesis, by Jay McCarthy
 32. Sham: A DSL for Fast DSLs, by Rajan Walia, Chung-Chieh Shan, and Sam Tobin-Hochstadt
 33. Super 8 Languages for Making Movies (Functional Pearl) by Leif Andersen, Stephen Chang, Matthias Felleisen
+34. Automated Reasoning for Web Page Layout by Pavel Panchekha and Emina Torlak